MillerRen/vite-singlefile-gzip/README.md

 # Vite Starter template for embedded
 It generate a self contained and gziped file `index.html.gz`。Use for small space drive and embedded device.
-Alike ESP32 OTA mode just less than 170KB space!
+Alike ESP32 OTA mode just left less than 170KB space!

 ## Usage
 ```bash